hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

 .. note::

-   Tests nodes are available.
+   Test nodes are available.
 If you want to test your software or your Conda environment you can do so as follows:

    On the `VSC account page`_, request access to the group ``lpt2_rocky8_pilot``.
    Once approved by the admins, you can submit jobs to the reserved Rocky 8 nodes by specifying the option ``--reservation=genius_rocky8_pilot``.